 - Warsaw street art

 Various tours are organized in nearly all of the major cities throughout Poland to support and promote tourism.
-They take place May through September daily, although it is highly recommended to check on each city’s tour schedule.
+They take place May through September daily, although it is highly recommended to check each city’s tour schedule.

 3. Free Admission to Museums